By Roy Burner - Minister of the Gospel

 Blessed is the man that walks not in the counsel of the ungodly.
 His delight is in the law of the Lord.
 He shall be like a tree planted by the rivers of life, that brings forth his fruit in his season; his leaf also shall not wither; and whatsoever he does shall prosper (Psalm 1:1-3).

 The term sanctification (of being set apart unto God) is being little emphasized in our modern day Biblical teaching and preaching.
 Many great men of God, who walked a dedicated walk with God, have passed on to their reward, leaving behind their influence of sanctification, righteousness, and a holy walk in God.
 In a new generation of believers the emphasis on such terms has become of a lesser nature.

 A Bible commentary noted: In the midst of abounding iniquity, there were some, whose love for Christ, His Gospel, and saints, did not waver.
 However, there were others whose zeal for Christ was greatly damped; the power of godliness, and vital heat of religion, being almost lost.
 And through a love of the world, and carnal ease and pleasure, the love of many grew cold (Matthew 24:12).

 Scripture reveals the words of the Lord: I have somewhat against you, because you have left your first love.
 Remember therefore, from where you are fallen, and repent, and do the first works (Revelation 2:4-5).

-A Bible commentary noted: The solution of this condition is threefold: Remember your former devotion to Christ; repent of the present lack of love and devotion: and return to the things that were characteristic of the first love.
+A Bible commentary noted: The solution of this condition is threefold: Remember your former devotion to Christ; repent of the present lack of love and devotion: and return to the things that were characteristic of that first love.